 Figures 5.3.4.1-1 and 5.3.4.1-2 show functional block diagrams of UE test loop function for the TMC entity and UE test loop mode A for the case when EN-DC or NGEN-DC with a MCG bearer and a SCG bearer is configured and for the case EN-DC or NGEN-DC with a MCG and a split bearer is configured.

 Figures 5.3.4.1-3 shows functional block diagrams of UE test loop function for the TMC entity and UE test loop mode A for the case when standalone NR is configured.

+Figures 5.3.4.1-4 and 5.3.4.1-5 show functional block diagrams of UE test loop function for the TMC entity and UE test loop mode A for the case when NE-DC with a MCG bearer and a SCG bearer is configured and for the case NE-DC with a MCG and a split bearer is configured.

 NOTE 1: The number and the order of RB LB Entities in the functional block diagrams are provided for illustration only.
 No specific order or numbering is precluded.